Menu

 Cloakroom with basin and WC.

-Central stair to the first floor, with handrail and integrated lighting.
+Central stairs to the first floor, with handrail and integrated lighting.

 FIRST FLOOR

-Bedroom with super king bed (this will be set up as a super king as the default but can, on request, be configured to a twin), bedside chests (two drawer), two large integrated wardrobes with hanging space and storage, small dressing table, chair, decorative fireplace.
+Bedroom with super king bed, bedside chests (two drawer), two large integrated wardrobes with hanging space and storage, small dressing table, chair, decorative fireplace.

 En suite bathroom with corner shower (rainforest head and separate handheld mixer), roll top bath, radiator, basin and WC.